slugbyte/mold/README.md

 * (drop, plug, conf, exec) load -- suport for urls
 * fold load -- suport for github repositorys ? -> submodule support?
 * Build a start mold_root for beginners to using a shell (a oh-my-zsh/bash lite)
+* Detect [fish](https://github.com/fish-shell/fish-shell) and return a differnt plug loader from --install